- Understanding the Legality

-Is it possible to possess two valid driver’s licenses from different states at the same time?
+- Is it legal to have two active driver’s licenses from different states?

 Having a driver’s license is an essential document for anyone who wants to legally operate a motor vehicle.
 It serves as proof of identity and allows individuals to drive within the boundaries of the issuing state.
 However, what happens if you move to a different state?
 Can you have two active driver’s licenses from different states?